roitberg-group/lammps-ani/examples/benchmark/README.md

 python run_one.py data/water/water-50k.data --kokkos --num_gpus=4 --run_steps=5000 --input_file=in.relax.lammps --log_dir=log_water_relax --run
 ```

 The number of GPUs can be adjusted based on the size of the system.
 For smaller systems, each job typically finishes within a few minutes.
-Once the relaxation is complete, the final state is saved as `.final` file, e.g. `data/water/water-50k.data.final`, and are is for benchmarking.
+Once the relaxation is complete, the final state is saved as `.final` file, e.g. `data/water/water-50k.data.final`, and is ready for benchmarking.

 ## Weak Scaling
 Weak scaling benchmarks are used to evaluate the ability of a system to maintain its performance as the size of the problem increases proportionally to the resources.
 Ideally, when both the problem size and resources are doubled, performance should remain constant.